roetske/mpu6050/README.md

 See cherry file (*.ctd).

 What a ride to get it working correct :).<br />
-    - settings mpu6050 conf see cherry file.
+    - settings mpu6050 conf see cherry file.<br />
     - issues calibration <br />
         -accz average = (value -g) /samples <br />
     - formulas jeezes got lost in the beginning what is correct. <br />